qi-yuchen/Martingale_R_learner/README.md

 A copy of a simulated dataset from simulation Setup A is provided in `example/simulated_data.rds`.

-The dataset contains the subject ID, effect modifier `z2`, treatment indicator, observed follow-up time, and event indicator.
+The dataset contains the subject ID, covariate, treatment indicator, observed follow-up time, and event indicator.

 ### 1. Load the simulated data